 Skip to main content

-Schema evolution
+Schema Evolution

 When collection specifications and schemas change, you must make corresponding changes in other parts of your Data Flow to avoid errors.
 In this guide, you'll learn how to respond to different types of collection changes.

-Manual methods (using flowctl) as well as features available in the Flow web app are covered here.
+Manual methods (using flowctl) as well as features available in the Estuary web app are covered here.
 For an in-depth overview of the automatic schema evolution feature in the web app and how it works, see this article.

 Introduction

-Flow collections serve not only as your real-time data storage, but also as a contract between tasks that produce and consume their data.
+Estuary collections serve not only as your real-time data storage, but also as a contract between tasks that produce and consume their data.
 Captures are producers, materializations are consumers, and derivations can act as either.

 This contract helps prevent data loss and error in your Data Flows, and is defined in terms of the collection specification, or spec, which includes: